 - On VMware Workstation click “file” – “new virtual machine” and select the server IP address as the target.

-- Go through the settings you prefer in order to get to the summary section but do not finish.
+- Go through the settings you prefer to get to the summary section but do not finish.

-- Depending on the size of the drive you have provisioned, the install could take some time.
+- Depending on the size of the drive you have provisioned, the installation could take some time.

 - Now press “1” for Network Configuration so that we can change the default internal IP address given.